Wawel tickets official site: bilety.wawel.krakow.pl

 Wawel Royal Castle is located in the center of Cracow, on Wawel Hill (228 meters above sea level), in the Old Town district [about a 10-minute walk away from the Main Market Square and a 20-minute walk from the central Train Station].

-On Wawel Hill – roadways and paths – no architectural barriers
+On Wawel Hill – roadways and paths – no architectural barriers.

-Approach from ul.
-Bernardyńska
+Approach from Bernardyńska Str.

-Approach from ul.
-Kanonicza
+Approach from Kanonicza Str.

 Ticket windows